jhumelsine/jhumelsine.github.io/_posts/2024-08-11-jobsearch.md

 Examine spending patterns and reduce or eliminate items that aren’t critical.
 Cut back on eating out, coffee shops, streaming services, etc. Every little bit helps.
 Make sure housing expenses, insurance, food, etc. are covered.

 ## Severance Package
-A lump sum severance package helps, but the amount varies based upon company policy and length of service.
+A lump sum severance package helps, but the amount varies based upon they company's policy and the employee's length of service.
 What seems like a nice chunk of money will soon dwindle if unemployment lingers.

 One might also be able to negotiate severance before separation from the company.

 ## Unemployment Insurance
 Unemployment insurance in the United States lasts for about six months.
-It varies elsewhere.
+This is not a universal benefit, and the length and amount of assistance will vary.
 I was grateful for it when I collected it, but it didn’t cover all the bills.
 And those six months went by fast.

 ## Emergency Funds
 Saving for an emergency fund feels like a drag until you need it.
 But when you need it, you’ll be glad you have it.
 An emergency fund should cover living expenses for three to twelve months.
 Opinions of the amount vary.

-Emergency funds need to be funded before they are needed.
+Emergency funds must be funded before they are needed.

 __If you’re employed, and you don’t have an emergency fund, start one today!__